Andreas Löschel: Career

 Löschel is an advisor to Aurora Energy Research Limited.
 Since 2005, Löschel has been a Senior Researcher at the Centre for European Economic Research, where he has also held the position of the Director of the Environmental and Resource Economics Department between 2007 and 2014.
 From 2010 to 2014, he was a Professor for Economics focusing on Environmental and Resource Economics at the University of Heidelberg.
 Since 2011, he has chaired the Energy Expert Commission on the monitoring process Energie der Zukunft (Energy of the future) project of the German federal government.
 In 2017, he was furthermore elected as a member of the German National Academy of Science and Technology.
-Löschel is also a member of the Board of Trustees of the research projects "Energiesysteme der Zukunft" (Energy systems of the future) of acatech and part of the Research Platform Energiewende of the Federal Ministry of Education and Research.
+Löschel is also Chairman of the Board of Directors of the Academies' Initiative "ESYS –Energiesysteme der Zukunft" (Energy systems of the future), led by acatech, and part of the Research Platform Energiewende of the Federal Ministry of Education and Research.

 Löschel is a lead author of the Working Group III contribution to the IPCC Fifth Assessment Report (2010-2014).